Tolerogenic therapy: Dendritic cells in tolerogenic therapy

 Tolerogenic therapies are based on the principle that inducing the semi-mature phenotype in dendritic cells and then exposing them to the target antigen should allow antigen-specific induction of T-cell tolerance.

 Tolerogenic dendritic cells induce tolerance through several mechanisms.
-Once stimulated, the dendritic cells migrate to the draining lymph node and present antigens to T cells via interaction of MHC class II-antigen complexes on the dendritic cell with T cell receptors on the T cell.
+Once stimulated, the dendritic cells migrate to the draining lymph node and present antigens to T cells via interaction of MHC class II-antigen complexes.
 This can induce T cell clonal deletion, T cell anergy or the proliferation of regulatory T cells (Tregs).
 Collectively, these mechanisms produce tolerance to specific antigens, which should help to prevent autoimmunity, but could therefore also be used as a therapy to induce tolerance to specific antigens implicated in autoimmune disease, or donor antigens in transplant patients.

 Mechanisms of therapy

 Several methods of inducing tolerance based on this approach are currently being explored.
 Ex vivo tolerogenic dendritic cells can be induced through the addition of cytokines, pharmacological agents or genetic engineering techniques after their extraction from the patient.
 The DCs are then pulsed with the specific antigen to which tolerance is desired and these, now tolerogenic, cells can be injected back into the patient.
 Alternative methods include the direct injection of an inducing agent to induce semi-mature DCs in vivo.